-If you want to measure every detail, ever frame while editing a video, the BenQ PD2700Q is the one you should be looking for.
-The 2K monitor delivers an absolute colour precision.
-It in-fact is built for designers.
+If you want to measure every detail, every frame while editing a video, the BenQ PD2700Q is the one you should be looking for.
+The 2K monitor delivers an absolute color precision.
+It in fact is built for designers.
 Some of the fantastic features include-

 The BenQ AQCOLOR

-The AQCOLOR is a sophisticated technology build by BenQ which helps ensure colour precision and contrast so that picture appear as intended.
+The AQCOLOR is a sophisticated technology build by BenQ which helps ensure color precision and contrast so that pictures appear as intended.

 Depth immersion with 100% sRGB coverage